DanielH1999/Projects/README.md

 # Projects
 ## ENG
-A library of simple projects to show
+A library of some simple programs i made long ago.
-I am still learning, improving my knowledge and polishing my abilities.
-Feel free to use any of the files posted in this repository, if you have any suggestions i'll be happy to hear them!
+Feel free to use any of the files posted in this repository.
 |Name|What it does|
 |-|-|
 |modulos|looks for positive factors to a given number|